Mind by Design Counseling

 Maintaining gentle eye contact for a set period can deepen connection and understanding.
 This exercise, while simple, can be profoundly moving, fostering a sense of closeness and empathy.

-Overcoming Challenges in Co-Regulation
+Overcoming Challenges in

 Co-regulation leads to growth, restoration, and the creation of positive narratives of well-being.
 It’s a path that rewrites the story of trauma into one of resilience and connection.
+Managing the complex emotions that arise during co-regulation can be challenging.
+It’s important to practice self-awareness and patience, understanding that healing is a journey, not a destination.

-Encouraging Personal Reflection
+Encouraging Personal Reflection for Effective Co-Regulation

 Take a moment to pause and reflect on your own journey with connection, vulnerability and the role of trauma.
 Trauma, in its many forms, often leaves a hidden imprint on our lives, influencing how we interact with the world and those around us.